terrywang/vagrantboxes/archlinux-x86_64.md

     * See `man 8 update-ca-trust` for more information.
 Use of `/etc/ca-certificates.conf` has been deprecated.
     * Use `update-ca-trust` and `trust` to apply changes.
 13. Misc
     * Security hardened OpenSSH SSH client configuration can be found in `~terry/.ssh/config`.
+See -> [Secure Enhannced OpenSSH client configuration](https://gist.github.com/terrywang/a4239989b79d34f4160b) for information.
     * `sysstat` with `SADC_OPTIONS="-S XALL"` set in `/etc/conf.d/syssat`.

 ## Basic Software